How Much to Replace a Window Sill?

 - How Long Does It Take to Replace a Window Sill?

-- Types of Window Sills
+- Types of Window Sill Materials

 - How Much Does It Cost to Remove a Window Sill?